sepehr/drupal-searchsense/README.txt

 Installation
 ============
-Enable the module and goto admin/settings/search to configure youe sense!
+Enable the module and goto admin/settings/search to configure your sense!

 Author and Maintainer